MrFok/autolab/README.md

 ![Version](https://img.shields.io/badge/version-0.1.1_alpha-blue)

-AutoLab is a proprietary API developed by Altum Labs.
+AutoLab is a proprietary API developed by __REDACTED__.
 It's designed to convert wet lab procedures into a procedural guide in an effortless and accurate way.
 It accepts a .mp4 file of a wet lab procedure and transforms it into a step-by-step guide.

 **Please note that this software is not open source and cannot be used without the express permission of Altum Labs.**